cryptpad/documentation/user_guide/user_account.rst

 CryptDrive
 ~~~~~~~~~~

+-  **Homepage redirection**: Automatic redirection from the home page to the drive when logged in is no longer enabled by default
 -  **Tips**: Help messages in the CryptPad interface.
 Click on **Reset** to display them again if they have been dismissed.
+-  **Pad storage in CryptDrive**: Manages if documents you visit are automatically stored in your CryptDrive.
+If no one :ref:`owns <owners>` a document you add to your CryptDrive, it counts against your storage quota.

+   -  **Automatic**: All the pads you visit are stored in your CryptDrive.
+   -  **Manual (always ask)**: If you have not stored a pad yet, you will be asked if you want to store them in your CryptDrive.
+   -  **Manual (never ask)** Pads are not stored automatically in your Cryptpad.
+The option to store them will be hidden.

 -  **Duplicated owned pads**: When you move your owned pads to a shared folder, a copy is kept in your CryptDrive to ensure that you retain your control over it.
 You can hide duplicated files.
 Only the shared version will be visible, unless deleted, in which case the original will be displayed in its previous location.
 -  **Thumbnails**: To help navigating the CryptDrive in :ref:`grid mode <drive_display>`, CryptPad can create thumbnails of documents and store them in the browser.
 This option is turned off by default because it can slow down the browser on less powerful computers.
 The **Clean** button deletes all existing thumbnails.
 -  **Backup**: Two types of backups are available.